AMWA-TV/bcp-006-03/docs/NMOS With H.265.md

 H.265 is a technology standardized in Rec.
 [ITU-T H.265][H.265] | ISO/IEC 23008 for video contribution at high compression rate and video quality.
 A companion RTP payload format specification was developed through the IETF Payloads working group, IETF [RFC 7798][RFC-7798] for the transport of an H.265 bitstream over RTP.

-The BCP-006-03 specification includes support for bitstreams that are compliant with the clauses of the main document and annexes A, B, C, D and E of the [ITU-T H.265][H.265] | ISO/IEC 23008 specification.
+The BCP-006-03 specification includes support for bitstreams that are compliant with the clauses of the main document and annexes A, B, C, D and E of the [ITU-T H.265][H.265] specification.
 It excludes support for bitstreams that are compliant with other annexes of the specification.
 > Annex F (multi-layers extensions), Annex G (multiview high efficiency video coding), Annex H (scalable high efficiency video coding) and Annex I (3D high efficiency video coding) are not supported.

 The [ITU H.222][H.222] specification and associated amendments describe the embedding of an H.265 stream in an MPEG2-TS transport stream.
 An RTP payload format specification for MPEG2-TS transport stream was developed through the IETF Payloads working group, IETF [RFC 2550][RFC-2550] for transport over RTP.
-Other normative documents may describe the requirements for the streaming of an MPEG2-TS transport stream over other non-RTP transports.
+Other normative documents describe the requirements for the streaming of an MPEG2-TS transport stream over other non-RTP transports.

 The [Society of Media Professionals, Technologists and Engineers][SMPTE] developed Standard [ST 2110-22][ST-2110-22] of the ST 2110 suite of protocols, which cover the end-to-end application use of constant bitrate compression for video over managed IP networks.
 > Note that the definition of constant bitrate of ST 2110-22 is very strict "The video compression or the packetization of the video compression shall produce a constant number of bytes per frame.
 The packetization shall produce a constant number of RTP packets per frame.".
 This definition of constant bitrate is hereafter described as strict-CBR, using the H.265 definition of constant bitrate for CBR.